 Crittenden received his B.A. from UCLA, and his J.D. from UCLA School of Law, where he was a member of the UCLA Law Review.
 After law school, he clerked for the Honorable Joyce Hens Green of the U.S. District Court for the District of Columbia.

 Crittenden has been active in the International Trademark Association for nearly two decades, serving on its Board of Directors from 2006 to 2008, and has held a number of other leadership positions in the organization over the years.
-He serves as Vice-Chair of INTA's International Amicus Committee, is a member of its Trademark Mediators Network, and previously chaired its Emerging Issues Committee and Courts and Tribunals Subcommittee.
+He has served as Chair of INTA's International Amicus Committee, is a member of its Trademark Mediators Network, and previously chaired its Emerging Issues Committee and Courts and Tribunals Subcommittee.
 He was also Editor-in-Chief of the INTA Bulletin, the association's twice-monthly report on trademark news to members worldwide.